 Some drugs pass through the liver unchanged and are excreted in the bile.
 Other drugs are converted to metabolites in the liver before they are excreted in the bile.
 In both scenarios, the bile then enters the digestive tract.
 From there, drugs are either eliminated in feces or reabsorbed into the bloodstream and thus recycled.

 If the liver is not functioning normally, the dosage of a drug that is eliminated primarily by metabolism in the liver may need to be adjusted.
 However, there are no simple ways to estimate how well the liver will metabolize (and thus eliminate) drugs like there are for kidney function.

 Some drugs are excreted in saliva, sweat, breast milk, and even exhaled air.
 Most are excreted in small amounts.
-The excretion of drugs in breast milk is significant only because the drug may affect the breastfeeding infant (see Drugs That Should Not Be Taken While Breastfeeding Drugs That Should Not Be Taken While Breastfeeding When mothers who are breastfeeding have to take a drug, they wonder whether they should stop breastfeeding.
-The answer depends on the following: How much of the drug passes into the milk Whether... read more ).
+The excretion of drugs in breast milk is significant only because the drug may affect the breastfeeding infant (see Drugs That Should Not Be Taken While Breastfeeding Medications and Substances That Should Not Be Taken While Breastfeeding When women who are breastfeeding have to take a medication, they wonder whether they should stop breastfeeding.
+The answer depends on the following: How much of the medication passes into the... read more ).
 Excretion in exhaled air is the main way that inhaled anesthetics are eliminated.